-The changes are meant to make it clearer how to keep users safe, improve the appeals process, and make sure that the site follows new global rules like the UK Online Safety Act, the EU Digital Services Act, and the US TAKE IT DOWN Act.
+Bluesky, a social network that started two years ago to compete with X and Threads, is making significant changes to its Community Guidelines and other rules.
+The changes clarify how to keep users safe, improve the appeals process, and ensure the site follows new global laws like the UK Online Safety Act, the EU Digital Services Act, and the US TAKE IT DOWN Act.

 Bluesky is also starting an “informal dispute resolution process,” which lets users talk to the company about their problems directly over the phone before any formal action is taken.
+This approach differs from larger platforms, where users are banned without explanation or discussion.
+Bluesky will also settle some harm claims in court instead of arbitration, a major industry change.

+The community rules, which go into effect on October 15, 2025, are based on four main ideas: safety first, respect others, be yourself, and follow the rules.
 Moderators use these rules to decide when to label or remove content, suspend or ban accounts, and tell the police about serious violations.
 The new rules say that you can’t promote violence, harm, illegal activities, sexualizing minors, doxxing, spam, or other bad content.

 The rules are meant to cut down on hate, harassment, and bullying, and they deal with tough topics like threats, harm, and abuse.
 It’s against the rules to post content that encourages hate or discrimination based on things like race, ethnicity, religion, gender identity, sexual orientation, or disability.